cebron88/cebron88/README.md

 - 👋 Hi, I’m Christopher Ebron
 - 👀 My main interest is in full stack Web Development
-- 🌱 I’m currently in my last year of my B.S. in Computer Science program
+- 🌱 I’m currently in the last year of my B.S. in Computer Science program
 - 📫 You can reach me at chrisebron7@gmail.com

 <!---